LucyQ19/eatDaBurger/README.md

 * Body-Parser,
 * and Heroku.

-### Local Environment Setup of this App:
+### Setup the Local Environment:

 To use eatDaBurger web application from your local environment,

 1. Clone my repo using the command line.
 2. Change the directory to the cloned repo.
-3. Install all required NPM packages.
+3. Install all required NPM packages by typing npm install.
-4. Start the application server on the command linen by typing node server.js.
+4. Start the application server on the command line by typing node server.js.
 5. Access it locally on your browser at the URL: localhost:3000

 ### Thank you for visiting my github!